 Compost toilets are not mentioned in North Dakota sewage laws.
 Instead, they fall under “alternative design.”
 All alternative design systems must be submitted for approval.
-It will ultimately be up to the local authorities whether you get a permit to use a compost toilet or not.
+It will ultimately be up to the local authorities whether you get a permit to use a compost toilet.

-Because of how the law is written, it is highly unlikely that you will be legally allowed to use just a compost toilet.
-You’ll likely still need septic, especially because the law requires you to dispose of graywater through a septic system.
+Because of how the law is written, it is doubtful that you will be legally allowed to use just a compost toilet.
+You’ll likely still need septic, mainly because the law requires you to dispose of graywater through a septic system.

 Most other states have a similar law that only allows compost toilets as a primary sewage treatment system when the home does not have running water.

 Pit Privy (Outhouse)

 Pit privies are legal in North Dakota.
 However, the pit privy must have a watertight structure in the pit.

 You will need to have the pit pumped much like a holding tank.
 You will also need a permit for a pit privy.

 If your property is small or you live somewhere with a higher population density, you probably won’t be granted a permit for a pit privy.